 Contact Jessica: email@example.com

-Dr. Michael H. Crespin is Associate Director of the Carl Albert Congressional Research and Studies Center at The University of Oklahoma and Associate Professor of Political Science.
+Dr. Michael H. Crespin is Associate Director of the Carl Albert Congressional Research and Studies Center at The University of Oklahoma and Professor of Political Science.
 He earned his Ph.D. from Michigan State University in 2005 and served in the office of U.S. Representative Dan Lipinski as an APSA Congressional Fellow from 2005-06.
-He joined the University of Oklahoma in 2014 after serving on faculty at the University of Texas at Dallas and the University of Georgia.
 Crespin’s research focuses on legislative politics, congressional elections, and political geography.